liviucotfas/ase-web-and-cloud-applications-security/1 - HelloWorld - Controllers, Actions, Views.md

 ##  3. <a name='Controller'></a>Controller

 3. This project uses a single controller to select the views displayed to users and to receive form data.
-Edit the `HomeController.cs` file in the `Controllers` folder to replace the placeholder code provided by Visual Studio with the statements shown bellow.
+Edit the `HomeController.cs` file in the `Controllers` folder to replace the placeholder code provided by Visual Studio with the statements shown below.

     ``` c#
     public class HomeController : Controller